OsborneSupremacy/personal-timeline/README.md

 # personal-timeline

-Using JavaScript libraries to create personal timeline
+Using JavaScript libraries to create a personal timeline from an Excel spreadsheet